 Why Kale for Marriage Equality?

 Bambu Batu, an all-bamboo store based in San Luis Obispo, CA, specializes in ethically produced goods and natural fiber clothing and holds social responsibility as a top priority in its business model.
-The family-owned eco-boutique already has a series of original shirt designs addressing issues from clean energy to spiritual awakening, and this month Bambu Batu is releasing its own pro-kale message, hand-printed locally on 70% bamboo and 30% organic cotton.
+The family-owned eco-boutique already has a series of original shirt designs addressing issues from clean energy to small-scale farming to spiritual awakening.
+And this month Bambu Batu is releasing its own pro-kale message, hand-printed locally on 70% bamboo viscose and 30% organic cotton.

 Moved by Chick-fil-A’s saga of unapologetic tastelessness, Hornaday has decided that with this product it’s not enough to simply send a mindful message on a natural fiber t-shirt.
-So with every shirt sold, Bambu Batu is sending five dollars to the pro-marriage equality organization of the customer’s choice, or to MEUSA if no preference is expressed.
+So with every garment sold, Bambu Batu is paying it forward and donating five dollars to the pro-marriage equality organization of the customer’s choice, or to MEUSA if no preference is expressed.

 Then my wife presented a bowl of dark green, crispy kale chips.
 In three minutes or less the entire bowl had been devoured, inhaled actually.
 (They’re pretty light.)
 Yep.
 That good.
 And it was a big bowl, too.
 No kidding.
 But it gets better because — guess what? — the preparation could not be simpler.